intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 __Notes:__
 * The __Client Container__ contains all the required environment except K8s configurations.
-* You don't need to create Spark executor containers manually, which is scheduled by K8s at runtime.
+* You don't need to create Spark executor containers manually, which are scheduled by K8s at runtime.

 We recommend you to specify more arguments when creating the __Client Container__:
 ```bash